-What kind of hair types are the best when working with weaving hair?
-There are various types and virgin hair is known to be the most premium due to its unprocessed nature.
+What kinds of hair types are the best when working with hair weaves?
+There are various types of weaves and virgin hair is known to be the most premium due to its unprocessed nature.

 The most common hair textures are Brazilian, Peruvian, Malaysian, and Indian.
-Due to the abundance of choices, you may try a few before you find out what you like best.
+Due to the abundance of choices, you may want to try a few before you find out what you like best.

 Hair weaves are characterized, first, by the type of hair then further broken down into different textures and wave patterns or styles.
 These three categories are something you will need to get familiar with as they will be talked about every time you look for weave.

-- Human hair – Comes from a human donor and looks most like your hair.
-You treat this type of hair just like yours, meaning you wash, condition, and detangle like normal.
-Normally on the more pricey side, but due to the fact that it’s so similar to your natural hair it’s worth it.
+- Human hair – As the name suggests, human hair comes from a human donor.
+You treat this type of hair just like normal hair, meaning that you can wash, condition, and detangle it as you would do with your own hair.
+Human hair is normally more expensive, but due to the fact that it’s so similar to your natural hair, it’s worth it.

-- Virgin human hair – An off branch of human hair but even more premium.
+- Virgin – virgin human hair is an off-branch of human hair but even more premium.
 This hair isn’t chemically processed in any way and comes straight from the donor’s scalp.
-This type of hair is durable, long lasting and can be used with heat to alter the style.
+This type of hair is durable, long-lasting, and can be used with heat to alter the style.

-- Remy hair – Another branch of human hair.
+- Remy – Another type of human hair is Remy hair.
 All of the hair cuticles remain intact leading to less shedding and detangling.
-If maintained properly this high quality hair can last up to a year.
+If maintained properly, this high-quality hair can last up to a year.

 - Synthetic hair – This hair is made of microfibers making it the cheapest option.
-It can not handle heat well, but besides that oftentimes you can’t even tell the difference between fake and real hair.
+It is important to note that synthetic hair can not handle heat well, but besides that, you can’t even tell the difference between synthetic and real hair.

-- Brazilian – The most popular hair on the market and can be found almost anywhere weaves are sold.
+- Brazilian – The most popular hair on the market is Brazilian hair which can be found almost anywhere weaves are sold.
 It’s versatile and can hold almost any style.
-Brazilian hair has a natural shiny luster, frizz resistant and prone to not matte.
+It has a natural shiny luster, is frizz resistant, and is not prone to matting.

-- Peruvian – Most known for its multipurpose texture that allows it to be blended with all types of hair.
-You can have upwards to 5 bundles installed and it will still feel lightweight.
+- Peruvian – Most known for the multipurpose texture that allows it to be blended with all types of hair.
+You can have up to 5 Peruvian hair bundles installed and it will still feel lightweight.
 Although lightweight, it still has a thick and coarse texture.

-- Indian – Known as the most top quality hair you can get.
-100% unprocessed resulting in thick full hair.
-It never sheds and is tangle free allowing for it to blend with all types of natural hair.
-Versatile, lightweight, and easy to style.
+- Indian – Is known for being of very high quality.
+Indian hair is 100% unprocessed resulting in thick full hair.
+It never sheds and is tangle-free allowing it to blend with all types of natural hair.
+The benefits of Indian hair are that it is very versatile, lightweight, and easy to style.

 - Malaysian – Has a soft and silky texture.
-High luster but after a couple of washes it returns to a normal sheen.
-Due to its sleekness, frizz is unheard of, even in humid climates.
-Holds styles well and blends best with naturally fine or silky hair.
+It is important to note that Malaysian hair can be high luster but after a couple of washes it returns to a normal sheen.
+Due to its sleekness, it rarely gets frizzy, even in humid climates.
+It holds styles well and blends best with naturally fine or silky hair.

-Although many weave textures are known by a country name, surprisingly they are not always from that specific country.
+Although many weave textures are named after the country they come from, surprisingly, they are not always from that specific country.

-Brazilain, Puruvian, and Malaysian hair are all examples of this.
-These countries do not have hair collecting culture and only work in manufacturing.
+Brazilian, Peruvian, and Malaysian hair are all examples of this.
+These countries do not have a hair-collecting culture and only work in manufacturing.

-Indian hair on the other hand does come donated from the country.
+Indian hair on the other hand does come from India.
 Many Indians cut their hair for religious purposes and donate to their gods.
-Due to this tradition the hair is kept in its virgin form and not chemically altered.
+Due to this tradition, the hair is kept in its virgin form and is not chemically altered.
 India is known to have the best hair on the market.

 Both India and China are the largest exporters of human hair used for making wigs in the world.
 India makes up about 50% of the global market.
 China, including Hong Kong, made up about 24% of the global market share.

-Over the years women have become less and less willing to part with their hair.
-Due to the supply decrease, harvesters have been forced to move somewhere else.
-Countries like Myranmar, Laos, Mongolia, and Indonesia are just some of the South Eastern Asian countries that have become search areas.
+Over the years, women have become less and less willing to part with their hair.
+Due to the decrease in supply, harvesters have been forced to move somewhere else.
+Countries like Myanmar, Laos, Mongolia, and Indonesia are just some of the South Eastern Asian countries that have become search areas.

-- Natural wave – Perfect style for someone who wants a more subtle hairstyle.
-Allows you to style multiple different hair styles all in one.
+- Natural wave – this is the perfect style for someone who wants a more subtle hairstyle.
+It allows you to combine multiple different hairstyles in one.

-- Loose wave – A loose spiral pattern, indicated by the name.
-Easily switch between straight or curly depending on how you manipulate the hair.
-Similar to the body wave, but a loose wave curl is more defined.
+- Loose wave – this is a loose spiral pattern, indicated by the name.
+You can easily switch between straight or curly depending on how you manipulate the hair.
+It is similar to the body wave, but a loose wave curl is more defined.

-- Body wave – Similar to a natural wavy hair texture or a wand curl.
-Voluminous yet subtle, molding into a S shape, making them easy to manage.
-Tangle resistant and has a shiny appearance.
+- Body wave – this is similar to a naturally wavy hair texture or a wand curl.
+Voluminous yet subtle, molding into an S shape, making them easy to manage.
+It is tangle resistant and has a shiny appearance.

-- Curly wave – Bounces back when wet making it easy to maintain.
-Not much to style due to the fact that it has a permanent curl, great for all types of weather.
-Also known to give a youthful look.
+- Curly wave – this hair bounces back when wet making it easy to maintain.
+There is not much to style due to the fact that it has a permanent curl, great for all types of weather.
+It is also known to give a youthful look.

 Blending can be a difficult process, even for experienced stylists.
 This is where the texture and style come into play.

-Purivian hair blends well due to its natural coarse texture.
-Brazillian hair is also best known for a seamless blend into your natural hair.
+Peruvian hair blends well due to its natural coarse texture.
+Brazilian hair is also best known for its seamless blend into your natural hair.

-Pairing these hair types with a natural style like some sort of wave or curl also allow for a perfect blend.
+Pairing these hair types with a natural style like some sort of wave or curl also allows for a perfect blend.

 - Drawstring weave – ideal for those who have damaged hair.
-Commonly some type of updo like a ponytail or bun that is easily attached to your natural locks.
+It is commonly sold as some type of updo like a ponytail or bun that is easily attached to your natural locks.

 - Lace Front weave – best for anyone who wants a natural look.
-Although they can be expensive, the lace blends into your natural hair looking seamless.
+Although they can be expensive, the lace blends into your natural hair seamlessly.

 - Fusion weave – for those who like to switch up their hairstyles often.
 Extensions are attached to a small section of hair and can be treated like your natural hair.

-All factors come into play when deciding which hair lasts the longest; the type, texture, style and the installation method.
-Generally speaking, the type of hair and the installation method have the biggest impact on the longevity of your weave.
+All factors come into play when deciding which hair lasts the longest.
+These include the type, texture, style, and installation method.
+Generally speaking, the type of hair and the installation method has the biggest impact on the longevity of your weave.

 The best type of hair to pick is virgin hair because it’s the most durable.
 Virgin bundles can last for up to 2 years if taken care of properly while installed and in between installations.

-For installation, sew-in weaves or fusion are known to last the longest.
+For installation, sew-in weaves or fusions are known to last the longest.
 Sew-ins typically last around 6 weeks and the longest installation can be around 8 weeks.

 Buying the wrong texture for your hair is also very common.
 The hairs are meant to blend in with your natural hair to ensure a seamless installation.